tabshifty/basis-of-frontend/tools/readme.md

 `git init`  Initialize an existing directory
 `git clone`  Clone an existing repository, rename like this`git clone http://* newname`
 `git status`  Check status of files
-`git add`   Track untracked files or stage modified files, this command can add all files in a directiory recursively
+`git add`   Track untracked files or stage modified files, this command can add all files in a directiory recursively.Think of it more as “add precisely this content to the next commit”
 `git commit`  commit staged changes, this will launch an editor.
 Use flag `-m` to commit message inline.The `-a` flag automatically stage every tracked files to skip `git add` part
-``
+`git rm`  remove tracked files: remove files, commmit changes.
+If tracked files were modified and staged, use flag `-f` to remove files safely